Skip to main content

 Categories and clusters to investigate similarities in diabetic kidney disease patients.

-Distefano V, Mannone MC, Silvestri C, Poli I. SIS 2021: Book of short papers.
+Distefano V, Mannone M, Silvestri C, Poli I. SIS 2021: Book of short papers.

 Link to publication